The Greatest Service We Offer is Our Expertise

 Property Condition Assessments

 CBC performs equity-level Property Condition Assessments for lenders and real estate investors who are stakeholders with equity in the investment.
 CBC’s commercial building assessors document the condition of the major building systems and opine on the probable cost to correct any immediate repair needs or life safety issues.
-CBC follows Standard and Poor’s ASTM E2018:15 Standard Guide for Property Condition Assessments: Baseline Property Condition Assessment Process.
+CBC follows the ASTM E2018:15 Standard Guide for Property Condition Assessments: Baseline Property Condition Assessment Process.

 Construction Loan Monitoring

 Bank draw inspections are performed for lenders of construction loans.
-The purpose of the bank draw inspection is to verify that the work being claimed to be completed for the loan disbursement request is consistent with the actual work in place for the project.
+The purpose of the bank draw inspection is to verify that work completed to date for the loan disbursement request is consistent with the actual work in place for the project.
 Our team offers experience from both the construction and development sectors of the industry which allows us to provide unique perspectives and calculate accurate figures for completion percentages for various types of projects.

-CBC performs Project Oversight for ground-up, renovation, and site improvement constructions.
-Unlike bank draw inspections, which are primarily performed for banks and lending agencies, Project Oversight is performed for developers or project owners.
-Oversight services include a review of all construction documents, including pre-construction budget, schedule, and scope and monitoring of the quality of work being performed, manpower levels, and conformance to the original schedule and budget.
+CBC performs Project Oversight for ground-up, renovation, and site improvement construction.
+Project Oversight is performed for developers or project owners who want to closely monitor their projects.
+When CBC performs Project Oversight services for our clients, we review all construction documents, including pre-construction plans, budget, schedule, and scope.
+CBC continues to monitor the project on a bi-weekly/monthly/quarterly basis (as requested by the client) while concentrating on the quality of work being performed, manpower levels, and conformance to the original contract, schedule, and budget.